 Eat a Balanced Diet

 The foundation of a strong immune system begins with a healthy diet.
 Consume a variety of nutrient-rich foods to ensure your body gets all the vitamins, minerals, and antioxidants it needs.
-Some key components of an immune-boosting diet include:
+Some key components of an immune-supporting diet include:

-- Fruits and Vegetables: contain vitamins (like C and E) and antioxidants that help combat free radicals and support immune function.
+- Fruits and Vegetables contain vitamins (like C and E) and antioxidants that help combat free radicals and support immune function.

 - Protein: Lean proteins, such as poultry, fish, and beans, provide essential amino acids for immune cell production.